The Intel Arc Alchemist is a new graphics processing unit from Intel.

 As expected, the chip giant has announced Intel Arc Alchemist for laptops, a new generation of dedicated graphics solutions that use the Xen Gen 12 architecture, and are designed to seriously compete with the GeForce RTX 30 Mobile and AMD's Radeon RX 6000M, both in terms of performance and supported technologies.

-The entire Intel Arc Alchemist series is made up of dedicated graphics resolutions, and these fall into different ranges, which means that the chip giant will offer perfectly tuned options to perfectly cover both the market of low-end with the standard quality market, and also the high-end market.
+The entire Intel Arc Alchemist series is made up of dedicated graphics resolutions, and these fall into ranges different, which means that the chip giant will offer perfectly adjusted options to perfectly cover both the market of low-end with the standard quality market, and also the high-end market.

-Obviously, this distinction means that the Intel Arc Alchemist series will offer very different performance depending on the range we focus on, but fortunately this will not affect the group of supported technologies.
-By this I mean that the entire Intel Arc Alchemist series will incorporate cores applied to speed up ray tracing, and with XMX entities for Accelerate AI and provide hardware support for Intel XeSS, a capable image reconstruction and upscaling technology that will compete with NVIDIA's DLSS.
+It is obvious that this distinction means that the Intel Arc Alchemist will offer very different performance depending on the range we focus on, but fortunately this will not affect the group of technologies supported.
+By this I mean that the entire Intel Arc Alchemist series will incorporate cores applied for speed up ray tracing, and with XMX entities for Accelerate AI and provide hardware support for Intel XeSS, a capable image reconstruction and upscaling technology that will compete with NVIDIA's DLSS.

 Intel Arc Alchemist for Laptops: Three Different Ranges

-The new Intel Arc Alchemist series of graphics resolutions for laptops is distributed in a total of three different ranges; Intel Arc 3, which falls into what we can consider as the low range; Intel Arc 5, which is positioned in the standard quality; and also Intel Arc 7, which is located in the high range.
+The new Intel Arc Alchemist series of graphics resolutions for laptops is distributed in a total of three ranges different; Intel Arc 3, which falls into what we can consider as the low range; Intel Arc 5, which is positioned in the standard quality; and also Intel Arc 7, which is located in the high range.

 The first to arrive will be the Intel Arc Alchemist 3